NikolayChirkov/obj2/README.md

 * reduce the binary size by moving-out the validation/import code from runtime mode
 * speed-up developing by tracking changes of the source resources and validate only updated resources
 * perform exhausting validation of all resources.
 A typical case is when the developer updates an image mistakenly and the problem appears on the client side much later when the image is going to be loaded due to the application event but not at the application launch time.
 * simple application upgrade because the resources representation is uniformed into the application objects states.
-It is neccessary to upgrade only affected objects' state.
+It is necessary to upgrade only affected objects' state.

 ### Initial state
 The development mode is intended to construct the application graph and to serialize the graph.
 Here is an example of how the development mode can be defined: